rxaviers/cldrjs/README.md

 You can generate the JSON representation of the languages not available in the ZIP file by using the official conversion tool ([`tools.zip`](http://www.unicode.org/Public/cldr/latest/)).
 This ZIP contains a README with instructions on how to build the data.

-You can choose to generate unresolved data to save space or bandwidth (`-r false` option of the conversion tool), and instead have it resolve at runtime.
+You can choose to generate unresolved data to save space or bandwidth (`-r false` option of the conversion tool) and instead have it resolve at runtime.

 For the examples below, first fetch CLDR JSON data: